DJ lighting

-DJ lighting is a variant of stage lighting that is used by mobile DJs and in nightclubs.
-DJ lighting is generally used by mobile disco DJs and in most modern nightclubs and many late-night bars.
+DJ lighting is a variant of stage lighting that is used by mobile disc jockeys in nightclubs and in other venues.

 There are many different types of DJ lighting such as scanners which use a mirror to reflect beams of light that move around, twister-style effects that project multiple beams of light that rotate in a twisting style and also strobe lighting that flash intensely.

 DJ lighting can be controlled by an internal sound activation, where the unit has a built-in sound to light function.
 Other control options are master-slave (daisy chain) and DMX control.

 Types of DJ lighting

 It is generally considered that there are four types of DJ lighting.

 Party lights

 In the DJ equipment industry, any party disco light that is designed and sold for home use is considered a party DJ light or a party disco light.

 Retro lights

 In the early days of disco, the main types of disco light were colorful rotating balls.
 They looked very much like a mirrorball with multi-coloured par 16 lamps in them.